Why The AJ Project?

 is a term used to describe a scented trail left by the fragrance wearer.
 It comes from the French word for “wake,” as in the trail left in the sky by an airplane or on the water by a boat.
 Sillage defines how fragrance diffuses around the wearer, and a strong sillage means that a fragrance projects well.
 Sillage has nothing to do with the richness of the composition, however, but rather with the diffusive nature of the materials that go into it.Victoria in Perfume Notes

-This annual event held the last Saturday in January in Queens NY is an omage to AJ's talents in the arts and his final casting call as an organ donor.
+This annual event is held in Queens NY is an homage to AJ's talents in the arts and his final casting call as an organ donor.
 The event highlights local emerging and professional singers, dancers and video production teams.
-We speak of AJ's organ donation and high light a local organ donor recipient.
-The event also highlights any services, productions and future initiatives that The AJ Project is working on.
+We speak of AJ's organ donation and high light local organ donor recipients and those in need.
+The event highlights any services, productions and future initiatives that The AJ Project is working on.
+Visit our AJ Project YouTubechannel to see the talent and productions that made the events special.

 The AJ Project is a 501c3 nonprofit organization and your contribution is tax-deductible to the extent allowed by law.
 No goods or services were provided in exchange for your generous financial donation.